lofar-astron/factor/docs/pipelines/source/initsubtract.rst

-This section describes the initial subtract operation of Factor, denoted ``initsubtract``, which images each band at high and low resolution to make and subtract sky models (two resolutions are used to capture the complete source structure).
+This section describes the initial subtract operation of Factor, denoted ``initsubtract``, which images each band at high and low resolution to make and subtract sky models (two resolutions are used to capture the complete source structure and allow imaging of the first side lobe of the primary beam).
-There are two possible pipeline parsets for this operation:

-``initsubtract_pipeline.parset``
-    The full initial subtract operation, to be run when the input datasets do not have a ``SUBTRACTED_DATA_ALL`` column nor a sky model.

-``initsubtract_subonly_pipeline.parset``
-    A partial initial subtract operation, to be run when the input datasets do not have a ``SUBTRACTED_DATA_ALL`` column but do have a sky model.
-In this case, only a subtract step is done.

 .. _high_res_images: